decentraland/documentation/content/creator/quests/client.md

 import { createQuestsClient } from '@dcl/quests-client'
 ```

-The initialization of the Quests Client returns a promise that resolves when the Quests Client is ready to use, so you should run this code in async function.
-To run this code in async function, you could use the `executeTask` function from the SDK.
+The initialization of the Quests Client returns a promise that resolves when the Quests Client is ready to use.
+Run this code inside an async function.
+To do this, you can use the `executeTask` function, see [asynchronous functions]({{< ref "/content/creator/scenes/programming-patterns/async-functions.md" >}}).

-The URL to connect to [Quests API](creator/quests/overview/#services-architecture), you can use the following URLs:
+The function `createQuestsClient()` takes a parameter containing the URL to connect to the [Quests API](creator/quests/overview/#services-architecture).
+The following options are available:

 - Development: `wss://quests-rpc.decentraland.zone`
 - Production: `wss://quests-rpc.decentraland.org`

-Or you can set up your own Quests Service locally for development or testing.
+- Custom: Set up your own Quests Service locally for development or testing.
 You can find more information on how to do so on [Quests Service's repository](https://github.com/decentraland/quests)

 ```typescript
 // index.ts